dkoterwa/dkoterwa/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Dominik Koterwa and I am a Data Science student at University of Warsaw. :blush:
+My name is Dominik and I am a Data Science student at University of Warsaw. :blush:

 :seedling: I work mainly with NLP applications, but I am also interested in other domains of Deep Learning, such as music generation.